FranconianDSL/franconiandsl.github.io/Site/Past_season/README.md

 * Matchday 2 A machine learning challenge hosted by Adidas
 * [Matchday 3](/Site/Past_season/Day3/) A machine learning challenge hosted by Datev
 * Matchday 4 A machine learning challenge hosted by IAB
+* Matchday 5 A optimization problem hosted by FAU